Emogensen/habit-streak-back/README.md

 - [Set up a MongoDB Cluster](https://www.mongodb.com/docs/guides/atlas/cluster/)
 - [Get connection string](https://www.mongodb.com/docs/guides/atlas/connection-string/)
-- Add your database connection string to yout `DB_URI`-variable
+- Add your database connection string to your `DB_URI`-variable
 - Generate a random Base64 string and add it to your `JWT_SECRET`-variable
 - Generate a random Base64 string and add it to your `REFRESH_SECRET`-variable
 - Start dev server `npm dev`